pyhoff/git-test/README.md

 - git commit: Commit changes from staging area to current branch
 - git config: Sets or gets the git config.
 - git log: Shows history of project commits
+- git show: Show a single commit
+- git diff: Show the difference between commits, the working directory and the staging area.
 - git checkout: Check out branch ( update HEAD and apply changes to working directory)

 ## Commit messags